alozano-77/AWS-SAA-C02-Course/README.md

   - Ephemeral storage or temporary storage
 - **Elastic Block Store (EBS)**
   - Network attached storage
-  - Volumes delivered over the network
+  - Volumes delivered and attached to devices over the network
   - Persistent storage lives on past the lifetime of the instance

 #### 1.6.4.1.
 Three types of storage

-- Block Storage: Volume presented to the OS as a collection of blocks.
-No structure beyond that.
+- **Block Storage**: Volume presented to the OS as a collection of uniquely addressable blocks.
+Has no built in structure.
 These are mountable and bootable.
-The OS will create a file system on top of this, NTFS or EXT3 and then it mounts it as a drive or a root volume on Linux.
+The OS will create a file system on top of this such as NTFS or EXT3 and then it mounts it as a drive on Windows or a root volume on Linux.
 Spinning hard disks or SSD.
-This could also be delivered by a physical volume.
-Has no built in structure.
+This could also be delivered as a logical volume.
 You can mount an EBS volume or boot off an EBS volume.

-- File Storage: Presented as a file share with a structure.
-You access the files by traversing the storage.
+- **File Storage**: Presented as a file share (a ready made file system) with a structure.
+You access the files by traversing the structure.
+You can create folders and store files on them.
 You cannot boot from storage, but you can mount it.

-- Object Storage: It is a flat collection of objects.
-An object can be anything with or without attached metadata.
+- **Object Storage**: It is a flat collection of objects.
+No structure.
+An object can be anything.
+It can have attached metadata.
 To retrieve the object, you need to provide the key and then the value will be returned.
 This is not mountable or bootable.
 It scales very well and can have simultaneous access.

 #### 1.6.4.2.
 Storage Performance

-- IO Block Size: Determines how to split up the data.
+- **IO (Block) Size**: It is the size of the blocks of data that you are writing to or reading from disk per IO operation.
+Determines how to split up the data.
+If your storage block size is 16 kb and you write 64 kb of data, it will use 4 blocks.
-- IOPS: How many reads or writes a system can accommodate per second.
+- **IOPS**: How many reads or writes a system can accommodate per second.
-- Throughput: End rate achieved, expressed in MB/s (megabyte per second).
+- **Throughput**: Rate of data a storage system can store on a particular device, expressed in MB/s (megabyte per second).

 `Block Size * IOPS = Throughput`

-This isn't the only part of the chain, but it is a simplification.
+These aren't the only part of the storage chain.
+It is a simplification.
-A system might have a throughput cap.
+A system might have a throughput capacity.
 The IOPS might decrease as the block size increases.

 ### 1.6.5.
 Elastic Block Store (EBS)